-The operational policy is expressed in the RiverWare Policy Language (RPL), an interpreted language developed for, and exclusive to, RiverWare.
+The operational policy is expressed in the RiverWare Policy Language (RPL), an interpreted language developed for and exclusive to RiverWare.
 A rule is constructed in a syntax-directed editor that accesses a palette containing these elements.
-The rule set is a collection of prioritized rules that as a whole, define the operating policy of the river system.
+The rule set is a collection of prioritized rules that as a whole define the operating policy of the river system.
 The entire rule set is applied at each timestep in the model.
 The solution of the rulebased simulation run includes information about how the final results were affected by various policies.

 Optimization is especially useful for optimizing the value of hydropower production—it can trade off the value of producing power at one timestep with storing water and producing power at another time.
-The value of power is a prioritized objective, balancing other water-related objectives such as flood control and environmental flows.
+The value of power is a prioritized objective, balancing other water-related objectives, such as flood control and environmental flows.

 Water ownership is modeled in RiverWare via a network of account objects that are associated with the simulation objects on the workspace.
 The accounting network of objects keeps track of the “paper water” as distinct from the “wet water” modeled by the simulation objects.
 The ownership, water type and other user-defined attributes of water ownership are tracked through the network of objects; at each object at each timestep, it is possible to view the water accounting data.
 A separate view of the RiverWare workspace is available to view the accounts on objects and their linkages.

 In addition, pass-through accounts account for the paper water as it moves through the river network from one legal account to another.
 Transfers between accounts are executed by user input or by rules in combination with the rules that drive the operations.
-Accounts keep track of accruals, carryover, and constraints on their allocations.
-Exchanges are tracked through and exchange manager.
+Accounts keep track of accruals, carryover and constraints on their allocations.
+Exchanges are tracked through an exchange manager.

-Priority water rights allocations are executed by a rule function that solves the global problem of allocating water designated as “allocatable flow” according to priority dates for storage rights, diversion rights, and instream flow rights.
+Priority water rights allocations are executed by a rule function that solves the global problem of allocating water designated as “allocatable flow” according to priority dates for storage rights, diversion rights and instream flow rights.
 The solver visits all water rights (storage, diversion and instream flow rights) that are linked to that supply chain in priority order as described above.
 The solver finds the allocation and returns the entire set of values to the rule.
-In doing so, the solver considers legal constraints such as annual accrual limits and daily maximum diversion rates, as well as physical constraints such as size of conservation pool and size of diversion structure.
+In doing so, the solver considers legal constraints, such as annual accrual limits and daily maximum diversion rates, as well as physical constraints, such as size of conservation pool and size of diversion structure.

-Several major river systems in the western U.S. use RiverWare for water rights allocation and for official water accounting.
+Several major river systems in the Western U.S. use RiverWare for water rights allocation and for official water accounting.